-If you take more Strattera than you should contact your doctor or the nearest hospital casualty department immediately and tell them how much medicine you have taken.
+If you take more Strattera than you should contact your doctor or the nearest hospital casualty department immediately and tell them how many capsules you have taken.
 The most commonly reported symptoms accompanying overdoses are gastrointestinal symptoms, sleepiness, dizziness, tremor, and abnormal behaviour.
-Very rarely, serotonin syndrome has also been reported, a potentially life-threatening condition.
-(See section 2, Warnings and precautions, Serotonin Syndrome).